Building the Internet of Agents with z402

 - x-mode: a 100% x402 compatible mode, following the same specs

-- z-mode: what make z402 special, with instant payments, added scalability and lower fees on batched transactions
+- z-mode: what makes z402 special, with instant payments, added scalability and lower fees

 Choose z-mode every time, as buyer or seller, you need to do multiple transactions.
 For example, choose z-mode